philw-23/zoomcamp-de/WK3_Data_Warehouse/HW3/solutions.md

 ## Question 5:

-The following queries will provide the distinct PULocationID between lpep_pickup_datetime 06/01/2022 and 06/30/2022 (inclusive), and for the python code include the dry run results for total memory usage
+The following queries will provide the amount of data processed for querying records with lpep_pickup_datetime between 06/01/2022 and 06/30/2022 (inclusive)

 Console:
 ```sql